liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 ## Switching Between Classes

 If you have multiple classes in CodeHelp, you can switch between them from your user profile page.
-If you are an instructor for your currently selected class, links to the class configuration page and the instructor view will be in the navigation bar.
+When you are an instructor in your currently selected class, links to the class configuration page and the instructor view will be in the navigation bar.